AscensionGameDev/Intersect-Documentation/docs/en-US/developer/sharing/applying.md

 ![apply](https://www.ascensiongamedev.com/resources/filehost/7fb32c944b7147a3397c8a39e634af1f.png)

-If you need to remove a patch use the git apply -R command as shown below
+If you need to remove a patch, use the ``git apply -R`` command as shown below

 ```
 git apply -R patchName.patch